Cher Weighs In On Immigrants Being Shipped To Los Angeles: We Can’t Take Care Of Our Own

 Another user told Cher that legal immigration was “OK,” while illegal immigration was not.

 Cher responded with another tweet that there should be a process for people who are looking for asylum.
-She also said that immigrants must qualify and then be sent “evenly” to cities across the US, and not be shipped to California for “revenge.”
+She also said that immigrants must qualify and then be sent “evenly” to cities across the U.S., and not be shipped to California for “revenge.”

-Cher has a point about the homeless in the area.
-The situation in the Los Angeles has been a growing challenge over the past few years.
+Cher has a point about the homeless population in the area.
+The situation in Los Angeles has been a growing challenge over the past few years.
 The Los Angeles Times reported in January that last year’s census count showed that 52,765 homeless people lived in Los Angeles County alone.
 The city’s homeless population is second to New York City, which has some 75,000 homeless people, KNBC reported.

 In Los Angeles County alone, there are 41,000 transients living on the streets. https://t.co/TPQvMD97eB